pivotal/docs-tap/scc/git-auth.hbs.md

-# Git authentication
+# Use Git authentication with Supply Chain Choreographer

+This topic describes how you can use Git authentication with Supply Chain Choreographer.

-To either fetch or push source code from or to a repository that requires credentials, you must provide those through a Kubernetes secret object referenced by the intended Kubernetes object created for performing the action.
+You can either fetch or push source code from or to a repository that requires credentials.
+You must provide credentials through a Kubernetes secret object referenced by the intended Kubernetes object created for performing the action.

 The following sections provide details about how to appropriately set up